igquinteroch/igquinteroch/README.md

 ### My name is Ignacio Quintero.

-I am a dynamic and forward-thinking engineer currently navigating the enriching realm of academia as a **postgraduate student** in **Artificial Intelligence** while concurrently **leading a team of logistics analysts**.

-I have a keen curiosity and passion for the Artificial Intelligence field, captivated by how machines learn, adapt, and evolve, mirroring the intricacies of human cognition.
-This passion lies in harnessing the power of Artificial Intelligence to drive innovation, advance scientific endeavors, and create solutions with real-world impact.
+I am a forward-thinking engineer with 5 years of experience at the intersection of data, analytics, and customer-centric solutions, driven by a growing focus on innovation, research, and development in Artificial Intelligence.

+I'm always eager to take on new challenges and explore cutting-edge technologies, continuously refining my skills through learning and real-world application.

 ## 💡 Some stuff about me:
+- Currently studying a Master's degree in Artificial Intelligence.
-- I am currently working at <a href="https://www.roambee.com/">Roambee</a>.
+- Currently working at <a href="https://www.roambee.com/">Roambee</a>.
-- I possess over 4 years of experience in IoT, Analytics, and Supply Chain.
-- On my free time, I enjoy reading books, listening to music, spending time with my family and watching sports.
-- I am a native Spanish speaker, fluent in English, and currently learning Mandarin.
 - You can reach me at ignacio.quinteroch@gmail.com.
 - You can also check my <a href="https://www.linkedin.com/in/igquinteroch/">LinkedIn</a> profile, and my <a href="https://public.tableau.com/app/profile/igquinteroch">Tableau Public</a> profile.